shczhen/docs/tiflash/tiflash-configuration.md

 ## data is stored in the rest directories.
 # path_realtime_mode = false

 ## The path in which the TiFlash temporary files are stored.
-By default it is the first directory in path
+Usually, it is set to the first directory in `path`
-## or in storage.latest.dir appended with "/tmp".
+## or in `storage.latest.dir` appended with "/tmp".
-# tmp_path = "/tidb-data/tiflash-9000/tmp"
+tmp_path = "/tidb-data/tiflash-9000/tmp"

 ## Storage paths settings take effect starting from v4.0.9
 [storage]